FrancoFernando/coding-interview-preparation/leetcode75/392. Is Subsequence/notes.md

 Follow up: Suppose there are lots of incoming s, say s1, s2, ..., sk where k >= 109, and you want to check one by one to see if t has its subsequence.
 In this scenario, how would you change your code?

+# Thought Process

+This idea is to check if s is a subsequence of t by iterating through both strings once, advancing the pointer for s only when a matching character is found in t.
+The final check of sIndex against s.Length determines if all characters in s were found in order in t.

+# Complexity

+O(n) time complexity, where n is the length of string t.
+The space complexity is O(1) as we're only using a constant amount of extra space.